Saturday, November 23, 2024

 A very outback adventure

-Once a month the school took delivery of hefty film reels of documentaries and teaching films.
+Once a month the school took delivery of hefty reels of documentaries and teaching films.
 The projector would be set up in the school library and the windows covered by blackout curtains.
-Classrooms then took turns watching the latest delivery of celluloid adventures.
+Classrooms then took turns watching the latest delivery of celluloid education.

 For reasons I may never understand, a film about mining and life in Broken Hill captured my imagination.
 The town it depicted was simply the most exotic, remote and magical place my young mind could comprehend.
 Perhaps it stuck with me, simply because it opened my eyes to the wider world around me for the first time.

 In February 2003 I was suffering from burnout.
-I’d been working insanely long hours, and travelling continually for more than nine months, following my recent appointment as Asia Pacific (APAC) Regional Director for Text 100.
+Following my recent appointment as Asia Pacific (APAC) Regional Director for Text 100, I'd been working insanely long hours and travelling continually for more than nine months.
 After a rather unpleasant run-in with my CEO, my Regional HR Director and I agreed it would be wise for me to take a few weeks off.

-After a week of sitting around home, I decided to book myself a road trip to Broken Hill, and on to the Murray River, before returning to Sydney.
+After a week of sitting around home, I booked myself a road trip to Broken Hill, and on to Mildura, before returning to Sydney.
 The final circuit I mapped out covered more than 2,700km, spread over seven days.
-Along the way, it ticked off plenty of bucket list destinations including the Parkes Radio Telescope.
+Along the way, it ticked off plenty of bucket list destinations including the Parkes Radio Telescope, White Cliffs and the Murray River.

 At the last minute Edna, a close friend, decided to join me on the trip.
 He’d just split from his long-term partner, and thus, like me needed an emotional circuit breaker.
 Here's a summary of our itinerary as best I can recall.
 I’m unsure if we stayed one night or two in Broken Hill, as we dropped one of our scheduled overnight stops on the way there.